 - These may not be all of the possible side effects, other unexpected side effects may occur.

 - A second dose of the Moderna vaccine is REQUIRED 28 days after the first dose for the greatest efficacy.
-You cannot mix the Pfizer and Moderna vaccines.
 You will get a reminder card at the time of your first dose- keep this for documentation and tracking of your doses.